Ankitajadhav611/Interactive_Chatbot/README.md

 # Interactive ChatBot
-Interactive chatbot for, to answer the most tacky quection, "What's cooking?".
+Interactive chatbot for, to answer the most tacky question, "What's cooking?".
 Developed as a personal project to understand about knowledge embedded LLM model.

 Problem statement - to develop an interactive chatbot, database - The Food Processor https://huggingface.co/datasets/Thefoodprocessor/recipe_new_with_features_full